-The IDS Real Estate Group bought 72 acres in Kent from The Boeing Company and will construct warehouses and offices that will total 1.2 million square feet according to the Puget Sound Business Journal.
+The IDS Real Estate Group bought 72 acres in Kent from The Boeing Company and has constructed several warehouses on the property.
 The area is called Stryker Business Center at Pacific Gateway.
-The project, which will be built in phases, is named for the Stryker armored vehicle as Boeing was involved in the development of the military vehicle and they allowed the venture to use the Stryker name.
+The project is named for the Stryker armored vehicle as Boeing was involved in the development of the military vehicle and Boeing allowed the venture to use the Stryker name.

 The site is located on 216th Street and 59th Place South which is midway between the Seattle and Tacoma seaports.
 They demolished seven old buildings and in early 2014 Amazon was the first tenant in the new 320,000 square foot building located at 20526 59th Place South.
-The adjacent building recently was occupied at 20308 59th Place South.
+The adjacent building was occupied in 2015 at 20308 59th Place South.
 This building has 120,120 square feet.
 The smaller building has 30-foot clear heights and the larger building has 32-foot clear heights.
 They both have sprinklers, dock seals and ample parking.
-The two leased building were completed in 2014
+The two leased building were completed in 2014.

-In the second phase of the Stryker Business Center they have started an approximate 820,000 square foot building with 100% of it's space leased to Amazon to be used as a fulfillment center.
-Construction is expected to be finished in 2015.
+In the second phase of the Stryker Business Center they have completed an approximate 820,000 square foot building with 100% of its space leased to Amazon to be used as a fulfillment center.
 It is constructed with massive 24x60 foot panels.
-Locating large fulfillment centers in large metropolitan areas cuts shipping costs and allows swift delivery of ordered goods.
+Locating large fulfillment centers in major metropolitan areas cuts shipping costs and allows swift delivery of ordered goods.
 This distribution center will use more robots than centers built in the past.
-They first tested the robots that follow wires embedded in the floor in their DuPont warehouse.
-These robots can pick up pallets weighing as much as 3,000 pounds and lifts them 24 feet above the ground.
+Amazon first tested the robots that follow wires embedded in the floor in their DuPont warehouse.
+These robots can pick up pallets weighing as much as 3,000 pounds and lift them 24 feet above the ground.